 The last picture shows our 8-year-old tester with a 23.5″ inseam.
 With the seat set at its maximum height, she is approaching being too tall, with her heels almost able to touch the ground.
 Based on her size, she would be fine riding this bike for a few months, but for a new bike the larger 24 inch Cleary Scout or Meerkat would be a better fit.

-Weighing in at 19 pounds, the Owl is one of the lightest 20″ bikes on the market.
+Weighing in at 19 pounds, the Owl is one of the lightest 20″ bikes on the market, even though it has a steel frame.
 While not as lightweight as the 15 lb. high-end CNOC 20″, it seemed that those few extra pounds actually helped our tester feel more stable and confident in doing tricks and going off-road.

 The Owl’s 20″ tires are 1.95″ wide (compared to the CNOC below at 1.4″), which makes the tires heavier, but better for off-roading.
 (The tires below are both 20″ in diameter – the angle is producing an optical illusion for the overall size, but the width is accurate.)